anoopo/LendingClubCaseStudy/README.md

-# LendingClub Case Study
+# Lending Club Case Study - Exploratory Data Analysis
-> Project Overview

-This project focuses on analyzing the historical data about the loan remittance from a company which is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
-Different Exploratory Data Analysis (EDA) techniquest are used to identify the patterns and factors that may contribute the defaulting of the loans.
-This will help the company in minimizing the credit risk and improve the loan portfolio quality.improving loan portfolio quality.
+> This project conducts an Exploratory Data Analysis (EDA) on the Lending Club loan dataset to identify factors that contribute to loan defaults.
+The goal is to help Lending Club make better loan approval decisions and reduce credit loss.

 ## Table of Contents
 * [General Info](#general-information)